l-monte/FilesMonitor/README.md

 * The application works as a deamon
 * The application takes two params - first is path to log directory, the second is path to archive folder
 * Each file after read operation is deleted.
 New logs in this file create the new file with the same name
-* There is config file where the following params could be changed:
+* There is config file where the following params could be changed (MonitorConfig.h file):
     * line length limitation
+    * number of threads
+    * REST peer address
+    * number of read lines from file as one chunk